MichaelTanji/security_career_assessment_screen/ALPHA.md

 * Follow the directions as far as you can, and then test fit the remaining pieces to see if you can do it without directions.
 * Call your brother in law over to help out; he bought the same piece of furniture six months ago.
 ---
-## Capacity

 If you had to guess, the term “epoch time” means what?

 * The time that has passed since the big bang.
 * The time that has passed since a given point in time.
 * The time that has passed since the fall of the Roman empire.
 * The time left before the heat death of the universe.
 ---
 You need to connect two computers together.
-The first system uses the notional ALPHA type of port to connect to other devices; the second system uses the notional GAMMA type of port to connect to other devices.
-You have four cables with different types of connectors on either end: ALPHA to ALPHA (1), ALPHA to BRAVO (2); GAMMA to BRAVO (3); and GAMMA to ALPHA (4).
-Which cables do you need to connect the two computers together?
+The first computer uses the notional ALPHA type of port to connect to other devices; the second computer uses the notional GAMMA type of port to connect to other devices.
+You have four cables with different types of connectors on either end: ALPHA to ALPHA (1), ALPHA to BRAVO (2); GAMMA Female to GAMMA Male (3); and GAMMA to ALPHA (4).
+Which cable(s) do you need to connect the two computers together?

 * 1, 2, 3
 * 1, 2
 * 4
-* 3, 4
+* 3
 ---
 Alice cannot swim; Bob cannot ride a bike; Charlie cannot run.
 In a team triathlon event, who performs the first, second, and last events?